 About Karla Cisneros

-The Council Member’s primary focus of improving educational opportunities to support a flourishing workforce is evidenced by her investment in parks, libraries, after school and summer enrichment programs, and improving the quality of early childcare centers.
+The Council Member’s primary focus of improving opportunities to support a flourishing workforce is evidenced by her investment in parks, libraries, after school and summer enrichment programs, and improving the quality of early childcare centers.
 Council Member Cisneros has also led initiatives to promote spay/neuter efforts and bring awareness to the pet overpopulation problem; address illegal dumping through an education campaign, hidden cameras, and supplemental collection services; advocate and secure funding for sidewalk, street and mobility improvements that create safer environment; and support opportunities for increasing public art in District H neighborhoods.

 A Houston resident since 1980, Karla Cisneros has spent her adult life improving and increasing opportunities for young people.
 Karla graduated from the University of Virginia and then later earned a Master’s Degree from Rice University.
 She served for six years on the HISD Board of Education, including serving as Board President, before returning to school to become a certified elementary school teacher through the University of Houston-Downtown.

 As an HISD teacher at Northline and Harvard Elementary schools, Karla taught and helped usher children through their lives.
 In working as a classroom teacher, a science teacher, a reading interventionist, and a dyslexia teacher, she came to understand that the development, health, and success of children is profoundly affected by the quality of life in their neighborhood.
 The chance to influence and correct the disparity present in many District H neighborhoods is why Karla Cisneros sought a position on City Council.
-She was elected to Houston City Council in 2015 to represent and serve the people of District H.
+She was elected to Houston City Council in 2015 and re-elected in 2019 to represent and serve the people of District H.